Central Political and Legal Affairs Commission

-The Central Political and Legal Affairs Commission (CPLC), commonly referred to as Zhongyang Zhengfawei (中央政法委, literally "Central Poli-Legal Commission") in Chinese, is the organization under the Central Committee of the Chinese Communist Party (CCP) responsible for "political and legal affairs".
+The Central Political and Legal Affairs Commission (CPLC), commonly referred to as Zhongyang Zhengfawei (中央政法委, literally "Central Poli-Legal Commission") in Chinese, is an organization directly under the Central Committee of the Chinese Communist Party (CCP) responsible for overseeing law enforcement, internal security, and "stability maintenance" of the political system in China.

 The commission was preceded by the Politics and Law Leading Group, established in 1958.
 In 1980, the modern commission was established.
 In 1988, the commission was downgraded to a leading small group, though it was turned back to a Commission in March 1990.
 The organization acts as the overseer and coordinator of all legal enforcement authorities, including the Ministries of State Security, Public Security and Justice, as well as the Supreme People's Court and Supreme People's Procuratorate.
 All provincial, municipal, county and autonomous region CCP committees have their own political and legal affairs commissions.
 The commission is headed by a secretary who is usually a CCP Politburo member.

 History

 The commission was preceded by a Politics and Law Leading Group (政法领导小组; Zhèngfǎ Lǐngdǎo Xiǎozǔ) which was set up in 1958, with Peng Zhen as its leader.
-During the Cultural Revolution it was led by Ji Dengkui, who served as group leader until 24 January 1980, when the commission was established, with Peng Zhen back as its secretary.
+This was followed by the establishment of Politics and Law Leading Groups at CCP committees in provinces, prefectures, and counties, with these groups being empowered to coordinate the work of law enforcement agencies.
+However, the group was restricted to the solving of major criminal cases or legal disputes, and had no social control and surveillance functions.
+During the Cultural Revolution, the group ceased to function.
+The group was re-established after the Cultural Revolution, with its mandate being research on major policy issues and assist the work of the Supreme People's Court, the Supreme People's Procuratorate, the Ministry of Public Security, and the Ministry of Civil Affairs.

+During this time, it was led by Ji Dengkui, who served as group leader until 24 January 1980, when the commission was established, with Peng Zhen back as its secretary.
 In 1988, the commission was downgraded to a leading small group.
 This was part of the result of efforts by reformist Zhao Ziyang to separate the CCP from state institutions.
 The Small Leading Group on Political and Legal Affairs focused on a narrower set of policy and research concerns, and did not take as active a role intervening in cases or issuing directives, resulting in a degree of increased independence of the judiciary.
 The crisis precipitated by the 1989 Tiananmen Square protests and massacre resulted in a reversal of these reforms, and the Small Group was reverted to its Commission status in March 1990, with the goal of maintaining stability through tighter control of public security and legal systems.